Faridkot State: Colonial period

 Faridkot was one of the Cis-Sutlej states, which came under British influence in 1809.
 It was bounded on the west and northeast by the British district of Ferozepore, and on the south by Nabha State.
-During the First Anglo-Sikh War in 1845 the chief, Raja Pahar Singh, was allied with the British, and was rewarded with an increase of territory.
-In the Indian Rebellion of 1857, too, his son and successor, Wazir Singh, guarded the Sutlej ferries, and destroyed a rebel stronghold.
+Gulab Singh died in 1826, being succeeded by his only son Attar Singh.
+However, the young Attar Singh would die shortly after in 1827.
+The successor to Attar Singh could have been either Attar Singh's uncle, Pahar Singh, or prince Sahib Singh.
+However, Pahar Singh was the one who succeeded Attar Singh, rather than Sahib Singh.